miguelperezenciso/SeqBreed/README.md

 where mode can be 'pedigree' or 'random', and k specifies the number of recombination generations.
 If mode is 'pedigree', a random pedigree consisting of 2^k founder individuals and k generations is simulated, and genedropping is performed along this pedigree.
 The resulting individual is added to the ```pop``` object.
-If mode is 'random', stretches of length simulated according to an exponential with parameter
+If mode is 'random', a recombinant chromosome with x ~ Poisson(0.5 k L), L being genetic lenth, recombinant breaks is simulated, and each strecth is assigned a random founder haplotype.